 - Being sentenced to a significant number of years in prison, possibly even for life;

 - The necessity of registering as a sex offender for many years, or for the rest of the person’s life,

 - Restrictions on where the convicted person may live;

 - The necessity for the convicted person to wear a GPS ankle-tracking device;

 - The potential of losing a current job, or being unable to obtain employment due to the presence of a sexual assault conviction on the record;

-- The inability for the convicted person to obtain student loans or other governmental assistance;
+- The inability of the convicted person to obtain student loans or other governmental assistance;

-- The inability for the convicted person to obtain a professional license;
+- The inability of the convicted person to obtain a professional license;

-- The inability for the convicted person to work with children;
+- The inability of the convicted person to work with children;

-- The inability for the convicted person to rent a home, and
+- The inability of the convicted person to rent a home, and

 - The social stigma and potential loss of family, friends, custody of children and home.